Potion-Studios/BYG/.github/ISSUE_TEMPLATE/major-bug-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots/Videos**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots/video to help explain your problem.

 **Additional context**